huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 Make consistent daily tiny actions.
 Make everyday count.
 Never miss a day.
 Everyday you start at zero.
 Each morning you are born again.
 What you do today is what matters most.
-[The days are long, but the decades are short.](https://blog.samaltman.com/the-days-are-long-but-the-decades-are-short) No time wasted.
+[The days are long, but the decades are short.](https://blog.samaltman.com/the-days-are-long-but-the-decades-are-short) [How you spend your days is how you spend your life.](https://www.goodreads.com/quotes/530337-how-we-spend-our-days-is-of-course-how-we)

+No time wasted.
 Every single minutes matters.
 Ten minutes, once gone, are gone for good.
 You will never get the same moment twice.